ppone/docs/guides/credit-notes.md

 In some cases, the customer no longer wants the item or service ordered and you are needing to apply a credit or refund the customer.
 To apply a credit to the customers invoice for the amount they paid:

-Access the customers paid invoice that needs to be credited and select More in the top right corner of the Invoice page.
+Access the customers paid invoice that needs to be credited and select *Actions* in the top right corner of the Invoice page.

 [![Issuing a credit note](../img/more.png)](../img/more.png)